SwissClinicalTrialOrganisation/secuTrial_recipes/create_new_project/README.md

 1. Login to the CustomerAdminTool, select the customer area or define a new one.
 Select "new scheme/neues Schema".
 2. In the AdminTool navigate to the respective customer area and select "Participant/Teilnehmer".
 Select yourself as administrator and click the checkbox "Can create and edit new projects/Darf Projekte anlegen und editieren".

-    ```diff
+    ```
-    - Note: If the checkbox does not appear, go to the other
+    Note: If the checkbox does not appear, go to the other
-    -       admin accounts and disable the checkbox there.
+          admin accounts and disable the checkbox there.
     ```

 3. Go to the FormBuilder and create a new project.
 It is automatically assigned to the new scheme.